songproducer/nefarious-capsicum/_posts/en/2016-02-22-WageCanBitcoinDebitCard.md

 Just today I worked out the fees for withdrawing cash at an ATM in Taiwan to be under 1% and that's including the ATM operator fee!

-I've yet to make an online purchase with the WageCan debit card, but will update this blog when I do.
+I've yet to make an online purchase with the WageCan debit card, but will update this post when I do.